Little Stony Falls: A Peaceful Waterfall Hike in Southwest Virginia

 Driving DirectionsClick Here

-The parking area is situated at the Hanging Rock Recreation Area, a day-use area within the Jefferson National Forest.
-It’s a sizeable lot with room for at least 20 cars.
+The hike parking area is at Hanging Rock Recreation Area, a day-use area within the Jefferson National Forest.
+It’s a large lot with room for at least 20 cars.

-Here you’ll find several picnic tables, as well as a vault toilet and several short spur trails leading to the edge of Little Stony Creek.
+Here you’ll find a small picnic area with several picnic tables, as well as a vault toilet and short spur trails leading to the edge of Little Stony Creek.

-The trailhead is located to the right of a large kiosk with a map, as well as several notices.
-You know, the basics, like forest rules, leave no trace, stay on the trail.
+The trailhead for the Little Stony Falls hike is located to the right of a large kiosk that has a map as well as several notices on forest rules and leave no trace.

 Little Stony Trail-Trailhead

-The first few steps along the mostly dirt and rock trail are quite dark.
-It was hard to tell whether the foliage was especially dense or it was just early (I set off on the trail at 8:15 am).
+The first few steps on the mostly dirt and rock trail are quite dark.
+It was hard to tell whether the foliage was especially dense or it was just early in the morning.

 Along the way to Little Stony Falls, you will cross three wooden bridges over the flowing creek waters.
-The first appears at the .1-mile mark.
+The first appears at the 0.1-mile mark.

 Wooden Bridge Over Little Stony Creek

 In a few more steps, you’ll reach a tangle of fallen trees to navigate around to get back on the trail.
-At the .6-mile mark, heads up for a double yellow blaze.
+At the 0.6-mile mark, heads up for a double yellow blaze.

 The relatively flat, easy trail ends here.
 At least for now.
-To your right, you’ve got to scramble up and over a massive field of rocks.
+To your right, scramble up and over a massive field of rocks.

 Little Stony Falls Trail-Rock Scramble